Street Fighter movie release date speculation, cast, plot, and everything else we know about the upcoming video game movie

 Street Fighter movie plot speculation

 Most of the Street Fighter games revolve around some kind of global fighting tournament, which also tends to have some kind of connection to criminal organizations.
-Judging from the cast list, we're pretty certain that the upcoming movie will likely take most of its inspiration from the second game in the long-running franchise, Street Fighter II: The World Warrior.
+Judging from the official synopsis, the upcoming movie is taking inspiration from the second game in the long-running franchise, Street Fighter II: The World Warrior.

 In Street Fighter 2, the leader of the Shadaloo organization, M. Bison, sets up a global fighting tournament.
 However, this isn't because he loves martial arts; it's actually a step in his plan for world domination.
 Basically, his plan involves some brainwashing of the best fighters around.
 There are also some characters that have some personal reasons for seeking revenge against the villain, too – you know, because it turns out that brainwashing is only one of his many offences.